trashcanmonster8/kata-word-search/README.md

 ### Rake Tasks

-Development tasks are handle by `rake` and configured in the [Rakefile](Rakefile).
+Development tasks are handle by [Rake](https://ruby.github.io/rake/) and configured in the [Rakefile](Rakefile).
 To see all avaliable rake tasks run:

 ```bash
 $ rake -T